lmclarke/aelisus-gui/README.md

 - Check 'map help' for information on how to start mapping.
 - You need Mudlet's generic_mapper script in order for the GUI to work.

+## Known Quirks
+- Sometimes on a fresh install you have to open the scripts list and click gauges to load them.

 # Features:

 - Gauge toolbar for HP, Mana, Moves, and XP TNL